Hawk777/grisbi2ledger/README.md

 In all cases, the payee name of a transaction is copied from Grisbi to Ledger.
 Any Grisbi notes are copied into Ledger comments.
-If a bank reference is present one exactly one Grisbi transaction, it is copied into the Ledger transaction’s CODE field; otherwise, the bank references are copied into comments.
+If a bank reference is present on exactly one Grisbi transaction, it is copied into the Ledger transaction’s CODE field; otherwise, the bank references are copied into comments.
 Comments indicating the Grisbi transaction numbers involved are written out in the Ledger transaction.